silverhold/typo/README.md

 If you want to extend a selector to one of the helper class generated you can use the mixin `font-size--extend($name)`, as shown below.
 ```
 .selector {
-    @include font-size--extend(monospace);
+    @include font-size--extend(small);
 }
 ```

 You can avoid typo-helper to generate any helper font-size helper class by switching to false the `$font-size` variable.

 ### text-decoration
-Font style classes are generated with the variable list `$text-decoration__list` that will generate class with all the values possible for the rule `text-decoration` (normal, italic, oblique).
+Font style classes are generated with the variable list `$text-decoration__list` that will generate class with all the values possible for the rule `text-decoration` (none, underline, overline, line-through).
 You can edit the list to avoid one or several helper class.
 Default value of the `$text-decoration__list` variable.
 ```
 $text-decoration__list: (none, underline, overline, line-through) !default;
 ```